Timoses/Containerization/README.rst

 * An image consists of a file system and metadata such as image author and the container configuration (environment variables, volumes, commands to execute, ...)
 * The filesystem consists of layers
     * Layers are immutable once created
-    * -> Images/Containers can share lower layers/images
+    * -> Images/Containers can share layers/images
 * Union/layer-based file systems enable mounting all layers (other approaches exist)
     * Editing filesystem in the thin container layer will perform a Copy-On-Write (CoW)
     * Copy-On-Write operations can impact performance if image is large